 - Causes of acidosis (too much acidity) include a poor diet, poor gut health, certain medications and drugs, kidney or lung disease, and many other unhealthy lifestyle habits.

-- An alkaline diet is one that includes whole foods that have positive effects on pH levels of the blood and urine.
+- An alkaline diet is one that includes whole foods that have positive effects on the bodily systems and processes needed to maintain healthy pH.
 An alkaline diet includes lots of fresh vegetables and whole fruits, some raw foods, green juices, beans, nuts and healthy fats.

 - Foods that are acidic and can contribute to pH imbalance include: high-sodium foods, processed grains, too much meat and animal protein, added sugars, and conventional milk.